 Articles and additional readings: these are additional readings, also on the week's topic, that will provide you with more background on the key issues.
-The sources will typically be articles from the financial press or blogs, but sometimes also from easily accessible academic review papers.
+The sources will typically be articles from the financial press or blogs, but sometimes also from academic review papers.
 Not all are required readings for the class.
 In fact, there are substantially more optional than required readings.
 The optional readings are meant to provide deeper background and extensions depending on your interests.
 All readings will be made available in the "Files" section of Canvas.

 Slides: An electronic copy of the presentation slides for each lecture will be available on Canvas before each class.
 Make sure that you obtain these slides, as they will structure your in-class notes and reduce the pace of notetaking during class.
-I will work with the student liaison to see if hard copies may be helpful to provide to the class.